alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 deprecated in Rails 4.
 In fact, fragment caching is even improved.
 More on that in the section describing [cache_digests](#cache-digests).

+### <a id="xml-parsing"></a>XML Parsing

+The release of Rails 3.2.11 was prompted in part because a vulnerability in XML parsing allowed the clients to send requests that could create symbols within the Ruby environment and parse embedded YAML.
+These and other closely related vulnerabilities turned out to be extremely critical, allowing arbitrary code to be executed in the context of unpatched Rails applications.

+These vulnerabilities, combined with the fact that JSON seems to have overshadowed XML as the lingua franca for Rails APIs, prompted the Rails core team to extract XML parsing into a gem in Rails 4.

+If your application accepts XML in the request body (note: this is distinct from *rendering* XML as output), you will need to pull in the `actionpack-xml_parser` gem:

+@@@ ruby
+# Gemfile
+gem 'actionpack-xml_parser'
+@@@

+If your application does not need to accept XML input, I recommend leaving the gem out in order to reduce the possibility that XML parsing will be the vector for a yet undiscovered security vulnerability.

+Applications that simply *render* XML do not need the gem.

 ### <a id="actionview-encoded_mail_to"></a>actionview-encoded\_mail\_to

 Rails 3 included a little-known feature to obfuscate links to email addresses.